Anish-Mitra/Dijkstra/README.md

 # Dijkstra Algorithm Implementation

-This READme file is to illustrate the general procedure to run the Dijkstra Algorithm code, the required inputs and the subsequent output.
+This README file is to illustrate the general procedure to run the Dijkstra Algorithm code, the required inputs and the subsequent output.

 ****************************************************
 CONTENTS OF FOLDER: